 "It gives me chills when my mother calls me or when I hear her voice," she says.
 "And when my husband's father calls, he gets off the phone and says ‘I'll call him later, I don't feel like talking.'"

-Majeed, 37, is a journalist who currently works as a translator for the Iraqi Refugee Assistance Project, which has helped to resettle over 1,000 Iraqis in the United States and other countries by providing over $3 million in free legal services.
-Majeed's story of coming to America is an uncommon one among Iraqi refugees, as she accepted a marriage proposal from American journalist David Enders after working closely with him as a translator and driver for members of the American media in Baghdad.
+Leyla, 37, is a journalist who currently works as a translator for the Iraqi Refugee Assistance Project, which has helped to resettle over 1,000 Iraqis in the United States and other countries by providing over $3 million in free legal services.
+Her story of coming to America is an uncommon one among Iraqi refugees, as she accepted a marriage proposal from an American journalist after working closely with him as a translator and driver for members of the American media in Baghdad.

 "We were almost kidnapped together and almost shot at many times," she says.
 "That left us to become very close to each other.
 We would come back to our office after covering a bombing, talk about the pieces of dead bodies we saw, then sit and weep over why that was happening before we go back to be objective and write our stories."

-Majeed reports that marrying an American greatly facilitated the process of coming to the U.S., although it still took about a year for her to receive the fiancé visa she applied for in 2005.
-She finally came to America and reunited with Enders in late 2006, just before the U.S. government finally began to let in more than a few hundred Iraqi refugees each year.
+She reports that marrying an American greatly facilitated the process of coming to the U.S., although it still took about a year for her to receive the fiancé visa she applied for in 2005.
+She finally came to America and reunited with her husband in late 2006, just before the U.S. government finally began to let in more than a few hundred Iraqi refugees each year.

 "What's worse is that you're always, all the time, picked on and scared and cursed and stressed out," she says.
 "All these things in addition to having to cover bombings and going to the morgues to count all the dead bodies [any given] day."

-She came to the U.S. alone, although her two children were eventually let into America thanks to her marriage to Enders.
-The rest of her family still remains in Iraq, and although Majeed has been a New Yorker for about five years, she still worries about the additional danger her presence in America brings to her family.
+She came to the U.S. alone, although her children were eventually let into America thanks to her marriage.
+The rest of her family still remains in Iraq, and although she has been a New Yorker for about five years, she still worries about the additional danger her presence in America brings to her family.

 "There are people who have been waiting two years or three years and there's now an enormous backlog of people waiting to be run through the new checks," said Becca Heller, director of the Iraqi Refugee Assistance Project at the Urban Justice Center in New York.
 "So it's really anyone's guess when the backlog is going to be cleared."